Belabbes Benkredda: Dubai Debates

 In January 2011, Benkredda founded the Dubai Debates, intending for it to be an independent platform for discussing important issues facing the Arab world.
 The project was supported by groups such as KAS (Konrad-Adenauer-Stiftung), Vital Voices, and CNN International.
 In the spring of 2012, he suspended the project and created a sister organization in Tunis, Tunisia.

-The Munathara Initiative
+Munathara Initiative

-The Dubai Debates ceased its operations and Benkredda founded The Munathara Initiative in 2012.
+The Dubai Debates ceased its operations and Benkredda founded the Munathara Initiative in 2012.
 This successor program is set up in a similar way and takes a three-pronged approach to debates: community outreach, online and social media participation, and a live debate event.
 Live television debates have been held in Tunis, Sanaa, Amman and Istanbul.